nurbujang/pands-project/README.md

 17. Decision Tree Classification
 18. Support Vector Machine
 19. Random Forest
-20. Naive-Bayes Classifier
+20. Naïve Bayes Classifier using Gaussian Naïve Bayes

 ### Conclusion:
 A program that outputs a summary of each variable to a single text file, saves a histogram of each variable to png files, and a scatter plot of each pair of variables was written.
-Additional analyses done were Pearson Correlation, box plot, k-Nearest Neighbor, Logistic Regression, Decision Tree Classification, Support Vector Machine and Random Forest.
-Model accuracy score was displayed for each test.
+Additional analyses done were Pearson Correlation, Box plot, Violin Plot, k-Nearest Neighbor Classifier, Logistic Regression, Decision Tree Classification, Support Vector Machine Classifier, Random Forest and Naïve Bayes Classifier.

 ### References:
 1. https://data-flair.training/blogs/iris-flower-classification/